Overview

 └─ place call (or fall back per consent — see Candidate Consent)

-• all_ai_communications_consent=False blocks call and SMS entirely.
-Email is not gated by this flag — email proceeds based on email_consent alone.
+all_ai_communications_consent=False blocks calls only.
+SMS is independent of this flag and gated solely by sms_consent.
+Email is not gated by this flag either — email proceeds based on email_consent alone.

 Retries and Cooldowns